The Big Fat Lie Exposed!

 In the past 20 years, cholesterol reducing drugs have become top sellers in the pharmacological industry, generating billions of profit year after year.
 Recently, the National Heart, Lung, and Blood Institute ( a part of National Institute of Health) has decided that “normal” cholesterol should be lowered in order to “save” more lives.
 As a result, 20% of all American adults should be taking drugs now to lower their cholesterol level.
 High cholesterol level is one of many symptoms of increased cardiovascular risk, much like a running nose is a symptom of an underlying viral infection.
 Forcing cholesterol down with drugs without addressing the underlying cause is akin to prescribing an anti-histamine for a runny nose and declaring that the flu has been cured when the nose stops running.
 This kind of logic cannot be accepted as “evidence-based” medicine.

 Nonetheless, once the N.I.H. joined the bandwagon that low fat is good for you, the food industry began to produce reduced-fat food products to meet the new recommendations.
 Fat was mainly replaced by another form of sugar, often high-fructose corn syrup and polyunsaturated fats.
 Unfortunately, such polyunsaturated fats, processed and treated under heat, become hydrogenated.
-This result is the popularization of a new form of fat called trans-fat.
-Few know how to read and detect this disclosure printed in nutritional label on boxes of cookies.
+This result is the popularization of a new form of fat called trans fat.
+Few know how to read and detect this disclosure printed on the nutritional label on boxes of cookies.
 Trans-fat is known to be one of the strongest carcinogens.
-Eating too much trans-fat, as in cookies and French fries, has been linked to the ever-rising incidence of cancer.
+Eating too much trans-fat, as in cookies and French fries has been linked to the ever-rising incidence of cancer.

 While the low-fat diet was being promoted in the past 20 years as the longevity diet, astute investigators continued to question the basic lipid hypothesis: Is there a direct relationship between the amount of saturated fat and cholesterol in the diet and the incidence of heart disease originally proposed by Ancel Keys?

-Let us look at some of the epidemiological studies that challenges this lipid hypothesis:
+Let us look at some of the epidemiological studies that challenge this lipid hypothesis:

 - Famous heart surgeon Michael Debakey studied 1700 patients with hardening of the arteries and found no relationship between the level of cholesterol and the incidence of atherosclerosis.